catseye/Robin/doc/Robin.md

 Intrinsic Data Types
 --------------------

-### S-expressions ###
+### Terms ###

+Whereas an S-expression is a syntactic concept, a term is a semantic concept.
+Every term maps to an S-expression.
+Most S-expressions map to a term.
+By abuse of notation, sometimes we call terms S-expressions (but we'll try to avoid overdoing this.)

-An S-expression is a sort of catch-all data type which includes all the other data types.
+In Robin, a term is a sort of catch-all data type which includes all the other data types.
 It is inductively defined as follows:

-*   A symbol is an S-expression.
+*   A symbol is a term.
-*   A boolean is an S-expression.
+*   A boolean is a term.
-*   An integer is an S-expression.
+*   An integer is a term.
-*   A macro is an S-expression.
+*   A macro is a term.
-*   An intrinsic is an S-expression.
+*   An intrinsic is a term.
-*   An empty list is an S-expression.
+*   An empty list is a term.
-*   A list cell containing an S-expression, prepended to another list, is an S-expression.
+*   A list cell containing a term, prepended to another list (which may be empty), is a term.
-*   Nothing else is an S-expression.
+*   Nothing else is a term.

-S-expressions have a textual representation, but not all types have values that can be directly expressed in this textual representation.
-All S-expressions have some meaning when interpeted as Robin programs, as defined by Robin's evaluation rules, but that meaning might be to raise an exception to indicate an error.
+Terms have a textual representation (as S-expressions), but not all types have values that can be directly expressed in this textual representation.
+All terms have some meaning when interpeted as Robin programs, as defined by Robin's evaluation rules, but that meaning might be to raise an exception to indicate an error.

 ### Symbol ###

 A symbol is an atomic value represented by a string of characters which may not include whitespace or parentheses or a few other characters (TODO: decide which ones) and which may not begin with a `#` (pound sign) or a few other characters (TODO: decide which